 We created a Survey for parents to give feedback on their experience of their children's return to school.

-The government needs to ensure that teachers and students can quickly access tests and that homeschooling has clear minimum standards, funding and monitoring for the many students who now find themselves back learning from home
+The government needs to ensure that teachers are a priority for vaccinations, that homeschooling has clear minimum standards, funding and monitoring and that schools are the number one priority when lockdown eases.

 Our letter to